 This is not a complete free lunch for my surface ships.
 They are very much detected now, and of course the Backfire don’t miss the opportunity as the Icelandic port is actually within their range.
-They sink a good chunk of my remaining.
-Immediately thereafter, we have the only surface combat of the campaign, as remains of the Soviet ships engage my fleet in Reykjavik harbor.
+They sink a good chunk of my remaining ships.
+Immediately thereafter, we have the only surface combat of the campaign, as remains of the Soviet ships engage my fleet in Reykjavik harbour.
 Both fleets are too crippled to do any significant damage to the other.

 The Soviets made it !
 They reached Iceland !

 They unload a grand total of 600 men, supported by naval artillery – no fewer than three frigates, and maybe even a couple of old dushkas from the surviving transport, too !
 The 600 men are immediately disposed of by the 10 000 or so defenders of the island.

 The last Soviet ships – all 4 of them – are sunk by my submarines on the morning of the 9th.
 Both Soviet fleets have disappeared from the map.

 December 10th to December 15th : The final retreats

 The Soviet fleet is gone, I sank every single transport available to them (which are all replaced by AK-XXX ships, but these cannot transport men).
 As for their troops, they don’t have any more to send to the Faroes.